Spring has finally sprung. And that means warmer temperatures, longer days, beautiful flowers and...seasonal allergies.

-A recent, record-breaking heatwave in Los Angeles this October had many wondering: have we all caught colds, or is there something in the air?
-It’s not always easy to tell common colds and seasonal allergies apart.
+But, it's not always easy to tell the difference between seasonal allergies and the common cold.
 In this article, we’ll discuss the similarities and differences between these two ailments, and consider some popular remedies, too.

 The common cold is a contagious, viral upper respiratory infection (URI) of the nose and throat.
 According to the Mayo Clinic, children under the age of six catch colds most frequently.
 Even so, adults might expect to pick up a couple cold viruses a year.